hawkgs/input-matcher/README.md

 [ 0.1, 0.88, 1, 0.74 ] // Random numbers for the demo
 ```

-In the end we can simple take the average of the array above and conclude that we have **68%** similarity.
+In the end we can simply take the average of the array above and conclude that we have **68%** similarity.
 This looks promising but then we encounter:

 **Problem 2.** "Determining sequentiality - how we can tackle it?"